 Others experience excessive sweating as a result of menopause, night sweats, and more.
-Generally this type of sweating though is less surprising.
+This type of sweating though is less surprising.

 One of the problems with hyperhidrosis as a condition (or a symptom of another issue) is that excessive perspiration appears to cause anxiety, especially in those that were born with a hyperhidrosis problem.
 The embarrassment of knowing that their hands, feet, or other areas of their body are prone to extreme amounts of sweat may lead to the development of social anxiety.

 Hyperhidrosis Causing Anxiety Causing Hyperhidrosis

 To make matters worse, those that have hyperhidrosis - including those that are sweating excessively from anxiety - often find that their anxiety over the sweating leads to worsened sweating.
 For many, this creates a cycle that can be very hard to break, and it explains why many people with a sweating disorder develop anxiety - they are slightly nervous about their sweating problem, that nervousness makes them sweat more, which makes them more nervous until it develops into an anxiety disorder.

 What to Do About Hyperhidrosis and Anxiety

-It would be great if there was an easy solution to the hyperhidrosis problem, but unfortunately with so many different causes and different degrees of excessive sweating, it's a bit difficult to provide one piece of advice.
+It would be great if there were an easy solution to the hyperhidrosis problem, but unfortunately, with so many different causes and different degrees of excessive sweating, it's a bit difficult to provide one piece of advice.